Stress relievers: Tips to tame stress

 Stress relievers can help restore calm to your chaotic life.
 When stress gets out of control, try these tips for quick relief.

-Physical activity can pump up your feel-good endorphins and other natural neural chemicals that enhance your sense of well-being.
-Exercise can also refocus your mind on your body's movements, which can improve your mood and help the day's irritations fade away.
+Physical activity pumps up your feel-good endorphins and other natural neural chemicals that enhance your sense of well-being.
+Exercise also refocuses your mind on your body''s movements, improving your mood and helping the day''s irritations fade away.
 Consider walking, jogging, gardening, housecleaning, biking, swimming, weightlifting or anything else that gets you active.

 Connect with others

 When you''re stressed and irritable, your instinct may be to wrap yourself in a cocoon.
 Instead, reach out to family and friends and make social connections.

 Social contact is a good stress reliever because it offers distraction, provides support, and helps you tolerate life''s up and downs.
 So take a coffee break with a friend, email a relative, or visit your place of worship.
 Got more time?
 Considering volunteering for a charitable group and help yourself while helping others.